Sonya & Seth — A Whitefish Lodge Fall Wedding in Crosslake — Tim Larsen Photography, Brainerd Lakes MN

 For a high-summer version of the same property on the same calendar, Kim & Jesse's August Whitefish Lodge wedding is the closest companion to this one — same lodge, glass-still summer dock instead of the autumn reds.

-If your peak-color October Saturday is still open, reach out.
-I take a limited number of weddings each year and the October Saturdays here book first.
+If you're still narrowing down where to marry, here's my guide to the best Brainerd Lakes wedding venues.
+And if your peak-color October Saturday is already set, reach out — I take a limited number of weddings each year and the October Saturdays here book first.

 Frequently Asked Questions

-The two anchor spaces at Whitefish Lodge are the timber-framed front porch under the grand wooden gable (a bridal-party set that uses the building itself as the frame) and the wooded clearings behind the lodge with their mix of birch and maple.
-Inside, the massive log staircase with the slate floor below makes one of the strongest log-architecture portrait spaces in the Brainerd Lakes area — the kind of frame where a long lace train spilling down the steps reads almost cinematic.
+The two anchor exterior spaces are the timber-framed front porch under the grand wooden gable — a bridal-party set that uses the building itself as the frame — and the wooded clearings behind the lodge with their mix of birch and maple.
+Inside, the massive log staircase over the slate floor below makes one of the strongest log-architecture portrait spaces in the Brainerd Lakes area, the kind of frame where a long lace train spilling down the steps reads almost cinematic.
+Between the gable, the clearings, the log interiors, and the reception ballroom, you get four photographically distinct spaces in one property.

 Tim Larsen is a documentary and editorial wedding photographer based in the Brainerd Lakes area of Minnesota.
 With 19 years of experience and 350+ weddings, he photographs at resorts, lodges, private lake properties, and venues across the Brainerd Lakes, Twin Cities, and Duluth/North Shore.
 His work blends real, unscripted moments with intentional editorial portraits — giving couples a complete record of what their day actually felt like.